Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 In this task, you will add a CSS stylesheet to define the styles of the site.

 1. The CSS file and images are included in the **Source\Assets\Content** folder of this Lab.
-In order to add them to the application, drag their content from a **Windows Explorer** window into the **Solution Explorer** in Visual Web Developer Express, as shown below:
+In order to add them to the application, drag their content from a **Windows Explorer** window into the **Solution Explorer** in Visual Studio Express for Web, as shown below:

  	![Dragging style contents](./images/Dragging-style-contents.png?raw=true "Dragging style contents")

 	_Dragging style contents_

-1. A warning dialog will appear, asking for confirmation to replace Site.css file.
+1. A warning dialog will appear, asking for confirmation to replace **Site.css** file.
 Click **Yes**.

 	![Warning Dialog](./images/Warning-Dialog.png?raw=true "Warning Dialog")